Yakubu Muhammed

-Yakubu Mohammed (alias: Yakubu Usman Shehu Abubakar El-Nafati) (born 25 March 1973) is a Nigerian film actor, producer, director, singer and script writer.
+Yakubu Mohammed (alias: Yakubu Usman Shehu Abubakar El-Nafati) (born 25 March 1973) is a Nigerian actor, producer, director, singer and script writer.
 He is a Globacom ambassador, SDGs ambassador and at a time, an ambassador for Nescafe Beverage.
-Yakubu Mohammed is a seasoned actor of repute and a household name in both Kannywood and Nollywood.
-He has sung over 1000 songs, featured in well over 100 Hausa films and more than 40 English films some of which includes; Lionheart, 4th Republic, Sons of the Caliphate and MTV Shuga which earned him several nominations and awards such as City People Entertainment Awards and Nigeria Entertainment Awards.
+He has sung over 1000 songs, featured in over 100 Hausa films and more than 40 English films some of which includes; Lionheart, 4th Republic, Sons of the Caliphate and MTV Shuga which earned him City People Entertainment Awards and Nigeria Entertainment Awards.

 Career

 Yakubu Mohammed started off in Kannywood as at 1998 writing scripts and working behind the scene.
 Along the line, he got trained on the job whilst rising through the ranks and files and in no time found himself calling the shots.
 Yakubu as a music artist has recorded over 1000 songs for film music and albums in Hausa and English.